trafalgarw/KISS-Matcher/ros/README.md

 ______________________________________________________________________

-# KISS-Matcher ROS2 Visualization
+# ROS2 KISS-Matcher SLAM & Registration

-This repository provides a ROS2-based visualization tool for KISS-Matcher registration results.
+This repository provides a a) LiDAR SLAM using KISS-Matcher and b)ROS2-based visualization tool for KISS-Matcher registration results.
-It allows users to animate the transformation of a source point cloud to match a target point cloud.

 ## :package: Prerequisites